 I had this illustrated in my own family a few years ago.
-I was going off to Washington, and I called my children together and gave them some instructions, and after a while I got to this subject.
-It is something I rarely ever talk about in my family, because we set them examples.
+I was going off to Washington, and I called my children together and gave them some instruc-tions, and after a while I got to this sub-It is something I rarely ever talk about in my family, because we set them examples.
 We do not drink tea or coffee, nor use these things in my house-hold.
-But I happened to have my mind directed to them, and I asked the children-a number of them were grownabout their habits, and whether they had ever drunk anything of this kind, and I found that there were only two that had ever tasted either tea or coffee.
+But I happened to have my mind directed to them, and I asked the child-ren-a number of them were grown about their habits, and whether they had ever drunk anything of this kind, and I found that there were only two that had ever tasted either tea or coffee.
 One of these was my baby boy, the baby of my first wife who is dead.
-When baby of my first wife who is dead.
-When he was a baby, my wife was sick, and she used a little tea, and this child had tasted the tea, and his sisters had told me how much he liked tea.
+When he was a baby, my wife was sick, and she used a little tea, and this child had tasted the tea, and his sisters had told me how much he liked lea.
 Now, that boy, if he were not careful, no doubt would always have an inclination for tea.
 One other boy had tasted coffee.
 But none of the others had ever tasted tea or coffee.
 I think children brought up in this way do have advantages over children brought up where there is looseness or carelessness.
-I have noticed in my association with men and wo-men who have once been in the habit of drinking tea and coffee, that if they are tired, or cold, or sick, and there is tea or coffee brought forward, they are tempted to take it.
+I have noticed in my association with men and women who have once been in the habit of drinking tea and coffee, that if they are tired, or cold, or sick, and there is tea or coffee brought forward, they are tempted to take it.
 The old desire is awakened, and they are apt to yield to the temptation.
 So with liquor, so with tobacco, and so with all these things which the Lord has told us are not good

 Have not we as a people been organized long enough to do away with these things, and to live a better life?
-Church has been in existence for sixtysix years now, and it seems to me that the teachings we have received on these points should be observed by all the people.
-I have traveled, as many of our young men have in the early days, and been exposed to a great deal of hard-ship.
-I have traveled across the plains lot of young men and they gave him to and from California, when our water brandy, and I think they told him it was so bad, being full of alkali, that was so bad, being full of alkali, that some of the brethren could not drink it, and they made it into coffee.
-I have traveled when it has been so cold that when we have sat around eating breakfast the water would freeze in our cups.
+This Church has been in existence for sixty. six years now, and it seems to me that the teachings we have received on these points should be observed by all the people.
+I have traveled, as many of our young men have in the early days, and cating nature.
+By a mere accident he been exposed to a great deal of hard-one time tasted brandy.
+He was with a ship.
+I have traveled across the plains spoken.

+to and from California, when our water was so bad, being full of alkali, that some of the brethren could not drink it, and they made it into coffee.
+I have traveled when it has been so cold that when we have sat around eating breaktast the water would freeze in our cups.
 But I always took water.
-And I noticed that I was able to endure cold better, if anything, than those who drank the warm drinks; and I was better able under other circumstances, to endure hardships than the boys who drank liquor.
-I proved that by experience, and I know that it is better in every way for us to be free from the habit of using these stimulants.
+And I noticed that I ways took water.
+And I noticed that I was able to endure cold better, it anything, than those who drank the warm drinks; and I was better able under other circumstances, to endure hardships than the boys who drank liquor.
+I proved that by experience, and I know that it is better in every way tor us to be tree from the habit of using these stimulants.
 I am sure we are healthier, and I am sure it is better for our brains as well as our bodies.
-A man that uses stimulants is not likely to be so well balanced in his mind, so clear in his judgment, as the man who does not have recourse to them.
+A man that uses stimulants is not likely to be so well balanced in his mind, so clear in his judgment, as the man who does not bave recourse to them.